tosdr/tosback-versions/DiscourseHosting/Privacy Policy.md

 ### How we use collected information

-DiscourseHosting.com may collect and use Users personal information for the following purposes:
+Communiteq may collect and use Users personal information for the following purposes:

-*   To improve customer service
+*   To improve customer service:
     Information you provide helps us respond to your customer service requests and support needs more efficiently.
-*   To personalize user experience
+*   To personalize user experience:
     We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.
-*   To process payments
+*   To process payments:
     We may use the information Users provide about themselves when placing an order only to provide service to that order.
 We do not share this information with outside parties except to the extent necessary to provide the service.
-*   To send periodic emails
+*   To send periodic emails:
     We may use the email address to send User information and updates pertaining to their order.
 It may also be used to respond to their inquiries, questions, and/or other requests.

 ### How we protect your information